Paradigm4/superfunpack/README.md

 ## fisher\_test\_odds\_ratio

-Estimate the conditional odds ratio for Fisher's exact test for testing the null of independence of rows and columns in a 2x2 contingency table with fixed marginals.
+Estimate the conditional odds ratio for a one-sided Fisher's exact test for testing the null of independence of rows and columns in a 2x2 contingency table with fixed marginals.

-Use this function together with the `pyhper` hypergeometric cumulative distribution function described below to conduct Fisher's exact tests on 2x2 contingency tables.
+Use this function together with the `pyhper` hypergeometric cumulative distribution function described below to conduct one-sided Fisher's exact tests on 2x2 contingency tables.

+We show in the examples comparison with R's fisher.test function.
+The SciDB examples below computes only one-sided Fisher's exact tests correspoinding to the `alternative=less` option in the R package.

+For 2 by 2 tables, the null of conditional independence is equivalent to the hypothesis that the odds ratio equals one.
+"Exact" inference can be based on observing that in general, given all marginal totals fixed, the first element of the contingency table has a non-central hypergeometric distribution with non-centrality parameter given by the odds ratio (Fisher, 1935).
+The alternative hypothesis for a one-sided test is based on the odds ratio being smaller than the estimated value.

 ### Synopsis